 If you have an existing website that you are rebuilding and aren’t starting your digital presence from scratch, it can be very useful to complete a content inventory early on in your planning process.
 This is essentially an audit of all the content that exists on your current site, and allows you to assess what is still relevant, what needs rewriting and what needs scrapping altogether.
 It will also highlight where the gaps are.
-Remember to look at the content from the perspective of your user personas – while you may understand the jargon perfectly, Enterprise Erin may be scratching her head!
+Remember to look at the content from the perspective of your users, too.

 - Description of the page content: what is it for?
 Who does it speak to?